Relational Concept Bottleneck Models: Appendix

 where we indicate with $MLP$ a multi-layer perceptron.
 However, the interpretability between concept and task predictions is lost, since MLPs are not transparent.
 Further, the ability of a Deep R-CBM to make accurate predictions is totally depending on the existence of concepts that univocally represent the tasks, hence being possibly very inefficacy.

-\paragraph{Relational Deep Concept Reasoning (R-DCR)} \citet{zarlenga2022concept} proposed to encode concepts by employing concept embeddings (instead of just concept scores), improving CBMs generalization capabilities, but affecting their interpretability.
-Then \citet{barbiero2023interpretable} proposed to use these concept embeddings to generate a symbolic rule which is then executed on the concept scores, providing a completely interpretable prediction.
+\paragraph{Relational Deep Concept Reasoning (R-DCR)} \citep{zarlenga2022concept} proposed to encode concepts by employing concept embeddings (instead of just concept scores), improving CBMs generalization capabilities, but affecting their interpretability.
+Then \citep{barbiero2023interpretable} proposed to use these concept embeddings to generate a symbolic rule which is then executed on the concept scores, providing a completely interpretable prediction.
 We adapt this model in the relational setting:

 where $\varphi$ indicates the rule generated by a neural module working on the concept embeddings.
-For further details on how $\varphi$ is learned, please refer to \cite{barbiero2023interpretable}.
-Since the logical operations in R-DCR are governed by a semantics specified by a t-norm fuzzy logic \cite{hajek2013metamathematics}, whenever we use this model we require the aggregation operation $\oplus$ used in /Eq. \ref{eq:finalpred} to correspond to a fuzzy OR.
+For further details on how $\varphi$ is learned, please refer to \citep{barbiero2023interpretable}.
+Since the logical operations in R-DCR are governed by a semantics specified by a t-norm fuzzy logic \citep{hajek2013metamathematics}, whenever we use this model we require the aggregation operation $\oplus$ used in Eq. \ref{eq:aggreg_pred} to correspond to a fuzzy OR.
 The $\max$ operator corresponds to the OR within the G\"odel fuzzy logic.

+\paragraph{Relational Deep Embedding Reasoning (R-CBM-Emb)} \citep{marra2021relational} proposes a latent relational process, which computes the atom representations using the presentations of other atoms that co-occur in the same ground formula.
+The final readout is based on an MLP processing the final atom representation.
+This model can exploit the rich reletional representations developed as atom embeddings, but it acts as a blackbox in terms of explanations of how the decision process takes form.
+This model can be implemented in our general model structure by restricting the $f_c$ function to only process the $h_c^t$ embeddings as input, such that:

-\paragraph{R-DCR Low} R-DCR Low is a version of R-DCR that is trained by providing the concept supervision of only 5 supervised examples.
+\paragraph{R-DCR-Low} R-DCR-Low is a version of R-DCR that is trained by providing the atom supervisions for only 5 incoming hyperedges.
 Its architecture and learning is entirely identical to DCR except for two variants: \begin{itemize} \item Since DCR strongly depends on crisp concepts prediction for learning good and interpretable rule, in absence of sufficient supervision, we need a different way to obtain crisp predictions.
 To this end we substitute the standard sigmoid and softmax activation functions for concept predictors $g_i$ with discrete differentiable sample from a bernoulli or categorial distributions.
 The differentiability is obtained by using the Straight Through estimators provided by PyTorch.